GateHouseMedia/power-outages/README.md

 ## Other work

-Simon Willison, @simonw, has some data handling tooling for PG&E power outages in California available at https://github.com/simonw/pge-outages , with historical data available through the git commit history.
+Simon Willison, @simonw, has released some scrapers and datasets at https://github.com/simonw/disaster-data .
+He has some data handling tooling for PG&E power outages in California available at https://github.com/simonw/pge-outages , with historical data available through the git commit history.
 More details are available at https://simonwillison.net/2019/Oct/10/pge-outages/

 Jesse Hazel, @jwhazel, offers up this Kentucky site for seeing all statewide outages: https://psc.ky.gov/ors/PublicInfo_OutageIncidents.aspx